New CDC guidance on Zika and sex

 - CDC says men must wait six months for unprotected sex, even with no Zika symptoms

-- Women should use safe sex for at least 8 weeks
+- Women should use safe sex for at least eight weeks

 - WHO guidelines go further and suggest women use protection for 6 months

-(CNN)If you're a man who travels to an area with active Zika transmission, you should wait at least six months after exposure to have unprotected sex or try to conceive a baby, the Centers for Disease Control announced Friday, even if you never had symptoms of the virus.
+(CNN)If you're a man who travels to an area with active Zika transmission, you should wait at least six months after exposure to have unprotected sex or try to conceive a baby, the Centers for Disease Control and Prevention announced Friday, even if you never had symptoms of the virus.
 Women should wait a full eight weeks after exposure.

-"The time frames now match, whether you are trying to prevent sexual transmission or protect pregnancy," said Dr. Denise Jamieson, Chief of the Centers for Disease Control's Women's Health and Fertility Branch.
+"The time frames now match, whether you are trying to prevent sexual transmission or protect pregnancy," said Dr. Denise Jamieson, chief of the CDC's Women's Health and Fertility Branch.
 "We are making it simple."

-The World Health Organization issued similar guidelines in early September, but their advice went further, recommending women as well as men wait a full six months to conceive a baby or practice unprotected sex.
+The World Health Organization issued similar guidelines in early September, but its advice went further, recommending that women as well as men wait a full six months to conceive a baby or practice unprotected sex.

 The updated advice follows numerous case reports showing Zika may hide in semen for up to six months after symptoms begin, which typically include fever, rash, achy joints and muscles and red eyes similar to conjunctivitis.